 Traumatic Brain Injury Linked To Heightened Risk Of Addiction

 There has been an established link between addiction-related disorders and an increased risk for traumatic brain injury, but according to Medscape, the opposite is also true.
 In the period following mild traumatic brain injury, there is an increased risk for alcohol, tobacco, and other drug addiction, which decreases over time.
+People can check this Source for the best addiction treatments.

 The study, published February 22 in the American Journal of Psychiatry, showed a short-term, significant increased risk for alcohol, nicotine, and drug dependence, as well as nondependent abuse of drugs or alcohol, compared to an injured person without traumatic brain injury.